 Many laws cover the companies that build our homes and offices to make sure they protect their workers and the people around their worksites.
 But, unfortunately, one Hamilton Wingo client found out in a terrible way that not all construction companies do the right thing.

 When the man’s family called Hamilton Wingo, they suspected that his injuries were not caused by an “act of God,” as the construction company claimed.
 However, after investigating the facts and hearing from everyone involved, our attorneys discovered that there was far more to the story.

-When we brought those details to light, the defendants quickly decided to resolve the lawsuit with a confidential settlement less than eight months after Chris Hamilton sued them for wrongful death.
+When we brought those details to light, the defendants quickly decided to resolve the case with a confidential settlement less than eight months after Chris Hamilton filed the lawsuit.